-Eiko Ikegami is Director of the Center for Studies of Social Change and Professor of Sociology at the New School University?s Graduate Faculty.
-She is the author of The Taming of the Samurai: Honorific Individualism and the Making of Modern Japan (1997).
-Her new book, Bonds of Civility: Aesthetic Networks and Political Origins of Japanese Culture, is forthcoming in 2004.
+Eiko Ikegami is Director of the Center for Studies of Social Change and Professor of Sociology at the New School for Social Research.
+Her books include The Taming of the Samurai: Honorific Individualism and the Making of Modern Japan (1997) and Bonds of Civility: Aesthetic Networks and Political Origins of Japanese Culture (2004).

 A Sociological Theory of Publics: Identity and Culture as Emergent Properties in Networks, Vol. 67 No. 4 (Winter 2000)